Patrick Moraz

 Patrick Philippe Moraz (born 24 June 1948) is a Swiss musician, film composer and songwriter, best known for his tenures as keyboardist in the rock bands Yes and the Moody Blues.

 Born into a musical family, Moraz learned music at a young age and studied at the Lausanne Conservatory.
 He began a music career in the 1960s as a jazz musician, performing with his quartet and quintet, groups that performed across Europe and won several awards.
 He formed the short-lived progressive rock group Mainhorse in 1969, and began work scoring films.
 In 1974, he formed another band, Refugee, and recorded one album before he joined Yes later the same year.
-Moraz was a member of Yes until 1976, and during this time he also started a solo career, beginning with the 1976 album The Story of I.
+Moraz was a member of Yes until 1976, and during this time he also started a solo career.

 Moraz was a member of the Moody Blues from 1978 to 1991.
 Since then, he has worked on various solo projects.

 Early life

-Moraz was born on 24 June 1948 on an aeroplane, though Morges, Switzerland has been cited as his hometown.
+Moraz was born on 24 June 1948 on an aeroplane, though Morges, Switzerland, has been cited as his hometown.
 He was born in to a musical family; his father used to work for Polish pianist and composer Ignacy Jan Paderewski.
 He has a sister, Patricia.
 As a child, Moraz played the violin, piano, and percussion and wrote compositions for the piano at the age of five.
 He studied jazz and classical music until his development came to an abrupt halt at thirteen after he broke four fingers in a roller skating accident.
 He recalled, "I was told I could never play classical music again".
 Following a course of therapy and a considerable amount of practice with his left hand playing, Moraz was able to regain his technique, becoming ambidextrous in the process.
 Initially, Moraz wished to be an anthropologist and learned to speak Greek and Latin.
 Instead he chose to pursue music and studied in Lausanne at the Lausanne Conservatory, where he studied with Clara Haskil and, while in Paris, Nadia Boulanger.
-At sixteen, Moraz became the youngest person to receive the Best Soloist award at the Zurich jazz festival.
+At sixteen, Moraz became the youngest person to receive the Best Soloist award at the Zürich jazz festival.
 Moraz went on to win awards at the festival, as a solo artist or in his jazz groups, for five consecutive years.
 In 1964, Moraz spent his summer in Cadaqués, Spain as a scuba diving instructor and spent time with Salvador Dalí at his property in Portlligat where he organised and performed at several gatherings for his guests.